DeathWrites Network (2022-2024)

-This Royal Society of Edinburgh-funded Network is called COVID as Catalyst for Writing and Discussing Death, Dying and Grief through Objects, Diaries and Collective Archives.
-From 2022-2024, the Network developed and supported 30 Scotland-based writers from across disciplines and genres to write and publish powerful, accessible work.
+From Feb 2022-July 2024 we were honoured to be a Royal Society of Edinburgh-funded Network undertaking a project called COVID as Catalyst for Writing and Discussing Death, Dying and Grief through Objects, Diaries and Collective Archives.
+For two and a half years, the Network supported 30 Scotland-based writers from across disciplines and genres to write and publish powerful, accessible work.
+This website, the blog and the newspaper are all outcomes of this project.
+Perhaps most importantly, DeathWrites has been a support and resource for our many writers who are making and publishing their own work that reaches wide audiences, with the Network acting as a useful touchstone for them.

-The Network was supported by RSE, The University of Glasgow Arts Lab and the Glasgow End of Life Studies Group.
+Over its lifespan the Network has been supported by RSE, The University of Glasgow Arts Lab and the Glasgow End of Life Studies Group

 DeathWrites Blog